thorpej/CoPicoVision/README.md

 It does this presumably to give some extra breathing room to slow ROMs (of the Z80 machine cycles, M1 has the tightest timing).
 There is plenty of left-over space in the decoder GALs, so I put it in the MEMDEC GAL (since it's about the opcode fetch from memory).
+There is a large comment in the MEMDEC GAL source file that explains how the wait-state generator works.

 The BIOS ROM for the CoPicoVision is contained in a 150ns 28C64 EEPROM.
 I chose this part because: